• Our Firm

 Teaching:

-• Lecturer at various real estate and construction law programs, ALI-ABA
+• Lecturer at numerous real estate and construction law programs, ABA, ALI-ABA and ALI CLE

 • Instructor, Michigan Supreme Court Mandatory Continuing Legal Education Program

-• Adjunct professor of real estate at both Grand Valley State University and Grand Rapids Community College
+• Adjunct professor of real estate at Grand Valley State University, Grand Rapids Community College and the University of Michigan

 • Lecturer, Michigan Institute of Continuing Legal Education other trade and professional groups